 Conflict of Interest and Close Personal Relations

-This memorandum outlines the obligations placed on faculty members under University of Toronto policy on Conflict of Interest.
-In particular it discusses the implications of University policy for sexual and otherwise intimate relations between faculty members and their students or colleagues.
+This memorandum outlines the obligations placed on faculty members under the University of Toronto Policy on Conflict of Interest.
+In particular, it discusses the implications of University policy for sexual and otherwise intimate relations between faculty members and their students or colleagues.

 A conflict of interest arises when your personal interests conflict with your responsibilities to the University.
 In particular, if you are charged with making or participating in decisions as part of your professional undertakings, and you have any personal interest in the outcome of those decisions, you will be in a conflict of interest.
 For example, if either you or someone with whom you have a close personal relation stands to gain — financially or academically — as a result of a decision to which you are contributing, you have a conflict of interest.